Postal Regulatory Commission: Current commissioners

-Taub and Acton were confirmed for second terms in December 2016.
-Fisher and Poling were confirmed as new Commissioners on August 1, 2019.
-Kubayanda was confirmed for a second term in December 2021.
+Offices

 The PRC is organized into five operating offices: Accountability and Compliance, General Counsel, Public Affairs and Government Relations, Secretary, and Inspector General.

 Past commissioners and chairmen

 Office of Accountability & Compliance

 The Office of Accountability & Compliance (OAC) provides analytic support to the Commission for the review of various Postal Service proposed actions: rate changes, negotiated service agreements (NSAs), classification of products and services, the Annual Compliance Determination, the Annual Report to President and Congress, changes to postal services, post office closings and other issues before the Commission.
 Areas of expertise include economic and econometric analysis, analysis of operational characteristics of the postal system, analysis of Postal Service operating costs and cost methodologies.
 OAC also collects, analyzes and periodically summarizes financial and various other statistical information to support Commission responsibilities.

 Office of General Counsel

 The Office of General Counsel provides legal assistance on matters involving the Commission's responsibilities; defends Commission decisions before the courts; and advises the Commission on the legal aspects of proposed legislation, rulemaking, and policies on procurement, contracting, personnel matters, ethics, and other internal legal matters.